racheiii/clarusai/README.md

 How does access to LLM assistance affect overall response quality in cognitive bias decision-making scenarios?
 → Addressed in **Tab 1**: AI vs. Non-AI Performance.

-**RQ2 — Parroting vs. Reasoning**
+**RQ2 — Mimicry vs. Reasoning**
-To what extent do LLM-assisted responses exhibit parroting behaviour (high similarity to ideal answers but low originality) compared to unassisted responses?
+To what extent do LLM-assisted responses exhibit mimicry behaviour (high similarity to ideal answers but low originality) compared to unassisted responses?
 → Addressed in **Tab 2**: Parroting Detection.

 **RQ3 — Transfer Learning Across Domains**